matthewshawnkehoe/MyAwesomePackage.jl/README.md

 # MyAwesomePackage.jl
-A dummy package for the Julia Concise Tutorial
+A dummy package for the Julia Concise Tutorial.